gty111/PTX-EMU/README.md

 PTX-EMU is a simple emulator for CUDA program.

-You can use it to generate image below like on GPU.
+You can use it to generate image by simulating rendering program.

 ![](assets/pic/output.bmp)